 50) What is Google Pigeon Update?

-The Google Pigeon Algorithm was launched in July 2014.
-The role of this algorithm is to give better local search results.
+The Pigeon Algorithm was launched in July 2014.
+The role of this Google algorithm update is to give better local search results.
 This algorithm will also affect local map listings to give precise results to the users.

 51) What is a Google Penalty?